Valuing Pawn Shops For Sale

 - When analyzing a number of different factors including its location, lease, role of the owner, operational structure, and longevity, the business broker finds that the goodwill of Peter’s Pawns is worth about $1M.

 Pawn Shop Inventory Valued Separately

 The inventory of a pawn shop may include merchandise, jewelry, and gold/silver.
 The value of the inventory is not included in the goodwill of the pawn shop, and is typically paid separately by the buyer to the seller at a negotiable price.
-It can be very difficult to value the inventory, because inventory is valued at its cost (not the resale value).
-In the case of pawn shops, the cost of the inventory is highly variable, as some pawn shops pay far less than other pawn shops for the same items.
-Moreover, the cost of some items is zero because the items were left behind by customers who stopped making payments on their pawned items (typically the term of the loan is three months or less).
+Inventory is valued at its cost (not the resale value), and many pawn shops pay far less for its inventory than its resale value.
+Moreover, the cost of some inventory items is zero because the items were left behind by customers who stopped making payments on their pawned items.
 It is thus essential for the parties to negotiate the inventory fairly with the assistance of a professional business broker.

 Pawn shops have been called a ‘License to Print Money’ and with good reason.
 This highly insulated and specialized niche business can be very profitable for astute business owners, and should be valued accordingly.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.